DegardinBruno/Kinetic-GAN/README.md

 kinetic-gan-mlp8 | 120 | 1024 | 0.092 | 0.121 | [config](http://socia-lab.di.ubi.pt) | [weights](http://socia-lab.di.ubi.pt)

-*MMD results can differ a bit due to random normal distribution and random noise
+*MMD results can differ a bit due to random normal distribution and random noise **Additionally, MMD metric is not as "stable" and descriptive as FID, check paper results.

 ### Kinetic-GAN